mhmtyavuz70/udacity-capstone-serverless-diary/README.md

 - Application has sufficient monitoring.
 - HTTP requests are validated.

+## CI - CD

+- Application is integrated with Travis-ci and build and deployment is done automatically.
+- .travis.yml file is added for automation
+- You need to add AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY secrets to the travis repository environment variables

 ## Architecture

 - Data is stored in a table with a composite key.